lupyano/Data-Science-Migration-Self-Paced/README.md

 Very well this will be a kind of jonal to others mentioning how i managed to become a Data Scientist. that being said i will make sure that most of things around here are free (to learn).
-Some certifications may have costs and other expenses but as i bump on them i will make sure to report here.
+Some certifications may have costs and other expenses but as i bump on them i will make sure to report here.<br>

+First things first...
+Learn to navigate on GITHUB (is not suposed to be that hard.... lets see!!)